own-boldsbrain/geoai.js/docs/map-providers/README.md

 ## Performance Considerations

-### Tile Caching
-- Enable caching for frequently accessed areas
-- Use appropriate cache sizes based on your use case
-- Consider offline scenarios for mobile applications

-### Cost Optimization
-- Monitor tile usage and costs
-- Use appropriate zoom levels for your models
-- Implement smart caching strategies

 ## Contributing

 When adding support for new map providers:

 1. Create a new `.md` file following the established template
 2. Include authentication setup, tile configuration, and examples
-3. Add performance benchmarks and cost considerations
-4. Update this README with the new provider entry
+3. Update this README with the new provider entry
 5. Ensure compatibility with existing AI tasks

 ## Support

 For provider-specific issues:
 - Check the individual provider documentation
-- Review authentication and quota settings
-- Consult the troubleshooting sections in each guide